Lamb Bone Broth

 How to make Lamb and Herb Bone Broth

-2. Place lamb bones into a roasting pan and cook for 30-40 minutes, until well browned.
+1. Roast the Bones: Preheat your oven to 390°F (200°C).
+Place the lamb bones on a roasting pan and cook for 30-40 minutes or until they are nicely browned.

 Lamb bone broth isn’t just a winter recipe.
-You should make it all year round.
+Consume it all year round for optimal health.

 Lamb broth